epicshepich/MChroma/agenda.md

 ## KNOWN BUGS
+- "instance.top.protocol("WM_DELETE_WINDOW", instance.cancel)" in dialogues.py
+    does not result in instance.cancel() being called on closing out of the popup.
 - When trying to undo importing the first chromatogram:
         Exception in Tkinter callback
         Traceback (most recent call last):